-$$p^{a}(h{t}) = v{t}^{1} + \lambda \left(1 - 2I{h{t}}\right) Var\left(v|h{tb}\right)$$ $$p^{b}(h{t}) = v{t}^{0} - \lambda \left(1 + 2I{h{t}}\right) Var\left(v|h{ts}\right)$$
+$$p^{a}(h{t}) = v{t}^{1} + \lambda (1 - 2I{h{t}}) Var(v|h{tb})$$ $$p^{b}(h{t}) = v{t}^{0} - \lambda (1 + 2I{h{t}}) Var(v|h{ts})$$

-Note that when $I{h_t} < 0$ ($I{h_t} > 0$), i.e., when net trades to the market maker have been positive (negative), both bid and ask prices are above (below) the expected liquidation value.
-The basic mechanism is intuitive.
-As fund managers with positive information buy from the market maker, he faces a risky negative inventory and raises the prices at which he is willing to sell to fund managers above the informationally fair value.
-Recent purchases make fund managers optimistic.
-Therefore, via the reputational mechanism of the baseline model, they raise their valuation of the asset.
-Thus, those with positive information are willing to purchase the asset at these high prices.
-The two caveats above-that β must be sufficiently high and that v_t must not be too close to 0 or 1-are very intuitive consequences of our modifications.
-Since the market maker is competitive, prices reflect his valuations rather than the fund managers'.
+Note that when $I{h_t} < 0$ ($I{h_t} > 0$), i.e., when net trades to the market maker have been positive (negative), both bid and ask prices are above (below) expected liquidation value.
+The basic mechanism is intuitive: as fund managers with positive information buy from the market maker, he faces a risky negative inventory, and thus raises the prices at which he is willing to sell to fund managers above the informationally fair value.
+Recent purchases make fund managers optimistic, and thus via the reputational mechanism of the baseline model, raise their valuation for the asset, and thus those with positive information are willing to purchase the asset at these high prices.
+The two caveats above, that β must be sufficiently high and that v_t must not be too close to 0 or 1, are very intuitive consequences of our modifications.
+Since the market maker is competitive, prices reflect his, and not the fund managers' valuations.
 Thus, when the market maker overcharges, the premium reflects his own preference parameter λ .
-To ensure that optimistic fund managers are willing to buy at such premiums, their reputational concerns must be sufficiently strong.
+To ensure that optimistic fund managers are willing to buy at such premia, their reputational concerns must be sufficiently strong.
 Similarly, consider the case of the fund manager with signal 0.
 As in the baseline model, when $v_t > \frac{1}{2}$, selling is reputationally costly to him.
 He is willing to sell only if the price at which he sells is high enough to offset this reputational cost.
-Unlike in the baseline model, in this modification, the market maker is willing to bid a premium price for the asset because he wishes to balance his net short inventory.
-However, as long as the reputational concerns are sufficiently important, the premium offered by the market maker is insufficient to offset the reputational cost and this fund manager prefers not to sell.
+Unlike in the baseline model, in this modification, the market maker is indeed willing to bid a premium price for the asset, since he wishes to balance his net short inventory.
+However, as long as the reputational concerns are sufficiently important, the premium offered by the market maker is insufficient to offset the reputational cost and this fund manager prefers not to sell, and prefers, as in the baseline model nontrading to selling or buying.
 However, for extremely high v_t the nature of the equilibrium changes.
-At this point, a fund manager with s = 0 may actually prefer to buy because, unlike in the baseline model, the ask price of the market maker does not vary one-to-one with the expected reputational benefit received by the fund managers.
-If both s = 0 managers and s = 1 managers wish to buy, then there is no reputational benefit from buying and no reason for the managers to trade with the market maker.
-Therefore, for sufficiently high v_t , a natural continuation equilibrium has fund managers not trading.23
+At this point, a fund manager with s = 0 may actually prefer to buy, because, unlike in the baseline model, the ask price of the market maker does not vary one-to-one with the expected reputational benefit received by the fund managers.
+But, if both s = 0 managers and s = 1 managers wish to buy, then there is no reputational benefit from buying, and thus no reason for the managers to trade with the market maker.
+Thus, for sufficiently high v_t , a natural continuation equilibrium has fund managers not trading.23

-23 On a more technical note, it is easy to see that β^ is increasing in v^ ; i.e., in order to support conformist behavior over larger ranges of public belief v_r , it is necessary to have larger β .
+23On a more technical note, it is easy to see that β^ is increasing in v^ ; i.e., in order to support conformist behavior over larger ranges of public belief v_t it is necessary to have larger β .
 Numerical computations show that the range of beliefs over which conformist trading behavior can hold is quite large for reasonable parameter values.
 For example, with $\gamma = 0.5$ and $\rho = 0.01$, $\bar{v} = 0.76$, i.e., the behavior of the baseline model is replicated for public beliefs between 0.24 and 0.76.